Article fully revised and updated for 2021

-As we explained in a related article, back in 2016 the Mexican government began to decouple the official daily minimum wage from a whole range of fees, fines and other official calculations, and introduced a ‘transitional’ measure, known as Unidad de Medida y Actualización (UMA) — which has since enabled minimum salaries to be increased significantly without the corresponding and potentially punitive rises in public charges and fees.
+As we explained in a related article, back in 2016 the Mexican government began to decouple the official daily minimum wage from a whole range of fees, fines and other official calculations, and introduced a ‘transitional’ measure, known as Unidad de Medida y Actualización (UMA) — that has since enabled minimum salaries to be increased significantly without the corresponding and potentially punitive rises in public charges and fees.

 Example of how economic solvency criteria reduce under UMA